You may have thought that playing into a “cup” or “mug” for effect was more of a “demonstrative” thing. Very cool but not much use beyond that…

 ✔ Was convenient to use – just pick up and play

-✔ Allowed me to play freely
+✔ Allows you to play more freely

-✔ Aimed the sound directly forward, into my mic.
+✔ Aims the sound directly forward

-✔ Looked Pro
+✔ Looks Pro

 The Harp Wah was the result.

-Benefits:
+Features / Benefits:

 - Fully forward-facing design aims the sound directly out from you and into your mic

-- Shape focuses the sound into narrow, controllable field.
+- Shape focuses the sound into narrow, controllable field

-- Light weight and durable, for a lifetime of road-worthy abuse.
+- Lightweight and durable, for a lifetime of road-worthy abuse

 - For left or right-handed players.